ByteChkR/BadScript/docs/Readme.md

 The file extension is optional if the path points to a `*.bs` file(e.g: `bs main` is the same as `bs main.bs`).

+It is possible to run multiple scripts and/or apps at once by splitting the executions with `,` or `;`.
+Example: `bs apps-install interactive,interactive` updates and starts the script or app `interactive.bs`

 Apps are stored `./bs-data/apps/` and can be called by passing the relative path of the app based on `./bs-data/apps/`.

 Scripts are able to hide apps, `bs myApp` will execute `myApp.bs` in the current directory if it exists, otherwise it will try to execute app `./bs-data/apps/myApp.bs`